isomerpages/ogp/_careers/what-we-look-for.md

 #### **Initiative**
 *How proactive is the candidate at pushing for change and solving problems where there are no clear instructions?*

-Initiative is a non-negotiable to get things done by pushing for change, and solving problems where there aren’t readily available solutions.
-We need people who have a strong internal drive, and are comfortable working in an environment with more problems to be solved than directions to be given.
+Initiative is a non-negotiable to get things done by pushing for change and solving problems where there aren’t readily available solutions.
+We need people who have a strong internal drive and are comfortable working in an environment with more problems to be solved than directions to be given.

 #### **Communication**
 *How well can the individual talk and reason about their work to others both within and outside their functional area?*